zevenrodriguez/VirtualWorldsExamples/MudFoundation/readme.md

 myBoxInteractor.reset();
 ```

-4. For XR, add a left and right interactor following the same pattern in `XRRaycast.js`.
+4. For XR, add a left and right interactor in `XRRaycast.js`. `XRRig.js` handles XR startup and ray lines automatically — you only need to add the interactor logic.